emmamorlock/workshop/exercices/dh2024-bbma-ex2.md

 OpenRefine offers you alternative commands to perform bulk changes.
 These are accessible in the submenu "Action" of the "Reconcile" menu entry.

-To experiment with this functionality on a larger dataset, you might want to "Match each cell with its best candidate" or using facets, decide that only cells with a score > 80 % can be matched automatically, the rest having to be checked and validated manually.
-For that you will use the slider in the facets tab that lets you target the threshold.
+To experiment with this functionality on a larger dataset, you might want to "Match each cell with its best candidate" or using facets, decide that only cells with a score over 80 % can be matched automatically, the rest having to be checked and validated manually.

+Do do that you will use the slider in the facets tab that lets you target the threshold.